$\epsilon$-Kernel Coresets for Stochastic Points: Introduction

 \end{definition}

 In the above definition, we do not require the points in $\calS$ are independent.
 So when they are correlated, we will specify the distribution of $\calS$.
-Note that if all points in $\calP$ are deterministic, the above definition essentially boils down to requiring $(1-\epsilon)\dw(\calP,u)\leq \dw(\calS,u)\leq (1+\epsilon)\dw(\calP,u)$.
-Assuming the coordinates of the input points are bounded, an \probkernel\ ensures that for any choice of $u$, the cumulative distribution function of $\omega(\calS,u)$ is within a distance $\eps$ under the L\'{e}vy metric, to that of $\omega(\P,u)$ \footnote{ Assuming the coordinates of the input points are bounded, the requirement for an \probkernel\ is in fact stronger than that of L\'{e}vy distance being no larger than $\epsilon$ as the former requires a multiplicative error on length, which gives better guarantee when the length is small. }. \paragraph{$\e$-Kernels for expected fractional powers.} Sometimes, the notion \expkernel\ is not powerful enough for certain shape fitting problems (e.g., the minimum enclosing cylinder problem and the minimum spherical shell problem) in the stochastic setting.
+If all points in $\calP$ are deterministic and $\perror<0.5$, the above definition essentially boils down to requiring $(1-\epsilon)\dw(\calP,u)\leq \dw(\calS,u)\leq (1+\epsilon)\dw(\calP,u)$.
+Assuming the coordinates of the input points are bounded, an \probkernel\ ensures that for any choice of $u$, the cumulative distribution function of $\omega(\calS,u)$ is within a distance $\eps$ under the L\'{e}vy metric, to that of $\omega(\P,u)$. \footnote{ Assuming the coordinates of the input points are bounded, the requirement for an \probkernel\ is in fact stronger than that of L\'{e}vy distance being no larger than $\epsilon$ as the former requires a multiplicative error on length, which gives better guarantee when the length is small. }.

+\topic{$\e$-Kernels for expected fractional powers.} Sometimes, the notion \expkernel\ is not powerful enough for certain shape fitting problems (e.g., the minimum enclosing cylinder problem and the minimum spherical shell problem) in the stochastic setting.
 The main reason is the appearance of the $l_2$-norm in the objective function.
 So we need to be able to handle the fractional powers in the objective function.
 For a set $P$ of points in $\R^d$, the polar set of $P$ is defined to be $P^{\polar}=\{u\in \R^d\mid \langle u,v\rangle\geq 0, \forall v\in P\}$.
 Let $r$ be a positive integer.
 Given a set $P$ of points in $\R^d$ and $u\in P^\polar$, we define a function

 We only care about the directions in $\calP^{\polar}$ (i.e., the polar of the points in $\calP$) for which $T_r(P,u), \forall P\sim \calP$ is well defined.

 \begin{definition} For a constant $\epsilon>0$, a positive integer $r$, a set $\calS$ of stochastic points in $\R^d$ is called an \exprkernel\ of $\calP$, if for all directions $u\in \calP^{\polar}$,